This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed and mattress in 2022.

 - Latex mattresses

 Most mattresses on the market are innerspring mattresses, but there is a growing number of foam and latex products now available too.
-As a very general rule, we usually recommend innerspring mattress as they are more supportive, and more durable.

-Based on a recent Bedbuyer survey of over 1000 people, it seems that most (over 80%) bed shoppers have a preference to buy Australian made.
-Thankfully, there are many, excellent locally made mattresses available in Australia so there is plenty of opportunity to support Aussie workers.
+Based on a recent Bedbuyer survey of over 1,000 people, it seems that most (over 80%) bed shoppers have a preference to buy Australian made.

 One thing to keep in mind too, is that there are also many excellent products made overseas.
-Even though the products are made elsewhere, if you’re buying the product in Australia, it most likely still employs Australians.
+Even though the products are made elsewhere, if you’re buying the product in Australia, it most likely still employs many Australians.

 Ultimately, buying Australian made is a personal choice and certainly something to be aware of when buying a new mattress and bed.